 Indiana Bat (Myotis sodalis): The Indiana bat is federally listed as endangered and is also listed as endangered in both Pennsylvania and New Jersey.
 The Indiana bat is an insectivorous migratory bat that hibernates in mines and caves in winter and spends the summer in woodlands.
 In spring, reproductive females migrate to wooded areas and form maternity colonies, where they bear young.
 Males and nonreproductive females usually stay close to hibernation sites (hibernacula) but may migrate to summer roosts.
 Summer roosts are typically found behind exfoliating bark of large, often dead, trees.
 Both males and females return to hibernacula in late summer or early fall to mate and enter hibernation (USFWS 2007b, 1).
 Migration routes could be found within any of the alternative alignments due to available forested habitat.
-No potential Indiana bat hibernacula were found within the corridor for alternatives 1, 2, and 2b during surveys within the study area (Sanders Environmental, Inc. [Sanders] 2009); the alignments for alternatives 3 through 5 have not been specifically surveyed for bats at this time.
+No potential Indiana bat hibernacula were found within the corridor for alternatives 1, 2, and 2b during surveys within the study area (Sanders Environmental, Inc. [Sanders] 2009).
 The USFWS has stated in an agency coordination letter that the Indiana bat is present along the alignment for alternatives 1, 2, and 2b and that the New Jersey portions of the alignments for alternatives 3 through 5 (including outside the study area) are all within the geographic range of this species.
 The eastern portions of the alignment for alternative 5 crosses known migratory corridors, swarming habitat associated with known hibernacula, and foraging habitat associated with known maternity colonies (USFWS 2010b, 2).
 Following this agency response, the geographic information system (GIS) data layers depicting known Indiana bat habitat were acquired from the NJENSP.
 Based on the NJENSP data, it was determined that the alignments for alternatives 1, 2, 2b, and 3 are within summer habitat for the Indiana bat.